-RANDOM GROUP Corresponding to the effect number specified above; "5" means that the 5th effect is random.
-Or "5 6" means that 5th and 6th are correlated random effects. or Corresponding to the effect number specified above; "5 6" means that 5th and 6th RANDOM_GROUP 5 6 are correlated random effects.
+Corresponding to the effect number specified above; "5" means that the 5th effect is random.
+Or "5 6" means that 5th and 6th are correlated random effects.

+Corresponding to the effect number specified above; "5 6" means that 5th and 6th are correlated random effects.

-RANDOM TYPE defines a covariance structure: diagonal var() = $s \otimes I$ or G where s is a variance and G is a covariance matrix.
+RANDOM_TYPE defines a covariance structure: diagonal var() = $s \otimes I$ or G where s is a variance and G is a covariance matrix.
 For other types, see "Random effects and Pedigree files" on page 12.